-Low energy and fatigued
+Low energy and fatigue

 Fatigue can be caused by the quality and quantity of your diet, not enough sleep, dehydration, low vitamins, low Iron, food allergies, low thyroid function, depression, infections, etc.

-If you are struggling with fatigue and need help to get back on track identifying and understanding the underlying causes, I can help you to work with you to optimize your diet, nutrition and lifestyle to get your energy back.
+If you are struggling with fatigue and need help to get back on track by identifying and understanding the underlying causes, I can help you to work with you to optimize your diet, nutrition and lifestyle to get your energy back.

-Low of fluctuating mood
+Low or fluctuating mood

 We all have days when we are feeling a bit down, sad, or not in the mood to be social.
 However, people with depression can experience these feelings constantly, for long periods of time, and sometimes without any apparent reason.
 If these feelings last more than two weeks and coincide with a loss of interest in work, hobbies, social events and a withdrawal from close friends and family, then depression may be present.

-There is a strong association with nervous system disorders such as anxiety and depression and the state of our gut.
-In fact, brain and digestive system are strongly linked and dependent on each other.
+There is a strong association between nervous system disorders such as anxiety and depression and the state of our gut.
+In fact, the brain and digestive system are strongly linked and dependent on each other.
 Therefore, maintaining a healthy digestive system together with absorbing the necessary nutrients to support our immune system is important when addressing mood problems.